appliedUI/nodify/README.md

 ## Support

-For support, please create an issue or join our Discord community.
+For support, please create an issue or join our Slack community [here](https://appliedui.slack.com/archives/C08A64C1D4Z).